Is all conservation land open to the public?

 Look carefully at the sign; if it says “owned and managed by the Monadnock Conservancy,” then chances are you can hunt there.
 Just give us a call to be sure.
 If the sign says “protected by a conservation easement held by the Monadnock Conservancy,” then it is privately owned and the choice about whether to invite hunting is up to the landowner.
 In this case we encourage you to talk directly to the landowner.

 How can I make a donation?

 You can do this a few easy ways.
 Mail a check, payable to Monadnock Conservancy: Monadnock Conservancy, PO Box 337, Keene, NH 03431.
-Donate online securely with a credit card.
-Or, set up a recurring gift via bank debit through your checking account by calling Lindsay Taflas, development director, at 603-357-0600, ext.
-113.
+Donate online securely with a credit card, debit card, or with a bank transfer.

 Can I make a donation in memory or in honor of someone?

 Yes.
 When you make a gift by check, you can simply include a note that indicates for whom the gift is in memory of or in honor of.
-If you make a gift online, there is a section toward the bottom of our giving page (“special purpose for your donation”) that allows you to indicate for whom you would like the gift in memory or honor of.
-You can also always call Lindsay Taflas, development director, at 603-357-0600, ext.
-113, to make a donation with a credit card, ask questions, or let us know for whom you’d like your donation to be in memory of or in honor of.
+If you make a gift online, there is a checkbox to click (“Dedicate my donation in honor of or in memory of someone”) that allows you to indicate for whom you would like the gift in memory or honor of.

 How do I make a gift of stock?